cocos/cocos-docs/en/components/sprite.md

 - `Sliced mode`: the image is cut up into a 9-slicing and according to certain rules is scaled to fit freely set dimensions (`size`).
 It is usually used in UI elements or to make images that can be enlarged infinitely without influencing the image quality into images cut up into a grid to save game resource space.
 Please read [Use a Sliced Sprite to make an UI imagee](../ui/sliced-sprite.md) for details.

 - `Tiled mode`: The image will be repeated to fit the size of the Sprite.
-If the SpriteFrame is [9-sliced](../ui/sliced-sprite.md), when the image is tiled, the surrounding width will remain unchanged while the other sections be repeated.
+If the SpriteFrame is [9-sliced](../ui/sliced-sprite.md), when the image is tiled, the surrounding width will remain unchanged while the other sections will be repeated.

   ![tiled](sprite/tiled.png)